IntelliTect/Coalesce/docs/modeling/model-components/behaviors.md

     Provides an easy way for derived classes to intercept a save attempt and either reject it by returning an unsuccessful result, or approve it by returning success.
 The incoming item can also be modified at will in this method to override changes that the client made as desired.

 `AfterSave`
     Provides an easy way for derived classes to perform actions after a save operation has been completed.
 Failure results returned here will present an error to the client, but will not prevent modifications to the database since changes have already been saved at this point.
 This method can optionally modify or replace the item that is sent back to the client after a save by setting `ref T item` to another object or to null.
-Setting `ref IncludeTree includeTree` will override the :ref:`IncludeTree` used to shape the response object.
+Setting `ref IncludeTree includeTree` will override the [Include Tree](/concepts/include-tree.md) used to shape the response object.

     .. warning::